-- The Battery Street Tunnel, which has limited sight distance, short ramps, narrow lanes, and no shoulders, would no longer serve high volumes of traffic and could be closed. - The existing viaduct also has narrow lanes and shoulders and substandard ramp connections.
-The deep bored tunnel would have lane and shoulder widths that meet today's safety standards. - Generally grades in and out of the tunnel would be six percent or less, which would meet state and federal design guidelines while remaining conducive to freight movement. - The tunnel would be designed with modern safety features that comply with national fire protection safety standards. - Limited access roads, such as a bored tunnel, typically have a lower crash rate than arterial roads.
+- The Battery Street Tunnel, which has limited sight distance, short ramps, narrow lanes, and no shoulders, would no longer serve high volumes of traffic as it's sole function would be to provide enhanced local grid connectivity. - The existing viaduct also has narrow lanes and shoulders.
+The deep bored tunnel would have lane and shoulder widths that meet today's safety standards. - Generally grades in and out of the tunnel would be six percent or less, which would meet state and federal design guidelines while being conducive to freight movement. - The tunnel would be designed with modern safety features that comply with national fire protection safety standards.

-Capacity for trips through downtown Seattle would be maintained and their travel times would potentially increase by up to two minutes due to population growth expected by 2030.
+Capacity for trips through downtown Seattle would be maintained and their travel times would increase by up to two minutes due to population growth expected by 2030.

 - Approximately 65 percent of traffic using the viaduct today is through trips (trips that do not begin or end inside the downtown area).
-The bored tunnel would carry a higher percentage of through trips (75 percent) when open to traffic.
-This is primarily due to the change in access for the trips to/from Ballard, Magnolia, and Interbay. - Trips that use the viaduct today to travel through downtown Seattle take between five and a half and seven minutes between Aloha Street and Spokane Street during peak travel times.
-In a deep bored tunnel, these trips would take between five and six minutes at year of opening. - Predicted population growth is expected to increase traffic by up to 11 percent between 2015 and 2030.
-This could add up to two minutes to travel times for through trips during the peak periods.
+The bored tunnel would carry a higher percentage of through trips (75 percent) when open to traffic. - Trips that use the viaduct today to travel through downtown Seattle take between five and a half and seven minutes between Aloha Street and Spokane Street during peak travel times.
+In a deep bored tunnel, these trips would take between five and six minutes at year of opening.